nelsonfigueroa/nelson.cloud/content/posts/2025-05-10-its-2025-use-an-adblocker.md

 categories = ["Privacy"]
 +++

 I find myself asking this any time I discover that someone uses a web browser with no ad blocking solution.
-More specifically, it blows my mind when tech-savvy people that work in software development (and related roles) don't use ad blockers.
+More specifically, it blows my mind when tech-savvy people who work in software development (and related roles) don't use ad blockers.
 I don't understand why.

 The "main" web is a terrible experience when browsing without ad blockers.

-If you're one of those people that doesn't have an ad blocker, here are some links to improve your web browsing experience.
+If you're one of those people who don't have an ad blocker, here are some links to improve your web browsing experience.

 ## Browser Extensions to Block Ads